RyanTanYiWei/AmongUsJGraph/README.md

-# Topological Analysis in Among Us' Skeld Map
+# Topological Analysis of Among Us' Skeld Map

 ## 1 Comparison of Layouts